 - The cost of intimate partner violence exceeds $5.8 billion each year

 - Every year an estimated 3 to 10 million children witness assaults against a parent by an intimate partner.

-In response to the needs of individuals and families, the Family Justice Center provides:
+In response to the needs of individuals and families, Strength United provides: